bford26/bford26.github.io/pages/programming/gauntlet.md

 * Mob vs Dynamic
   * Mobs interacting with projectiles or players

-Which are handeled with the Unit Collision member functions in the Gauntlet class.
+Which are handled with the Unit Collision member functions in the Gauntlet class.